opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

 .. index:: VideoCapture::get

-cv::VideoCapture::get
+VideoCapture::get
 ---------------------
-.. cfunction:: double VideoCapture::get(int property_id)
+.. c:function:: double VideoCapture::get(int property_id)

     :param property_id: Property identifier.
 Can be one of the following: